Contents

 My personal opinion on Vembu:

-Unlike most of the solutions on this list, Vembu focuses all of its software development efforts on just two solutions – BDR Suite and BDR Cloud.
-Both of these solutions can also be considered one and the same, to a certain degree, since BDR Cloud is just a feature-limited version of BDR Suite that works from the cloud instead of physical deployment.
-BDR Suite, on the other hand, is an incredible enterprise data backup solution with a truly massive feature set.
-It supports plenty of storage types and environment variations, while also being a relatively fast solution in terms of recovery times and response speed.
-However, it is also a rather complex software – one of the most complex data backup solutions for enterprise on this list.
-As such, any potential user should keep the overall complexity of this software in mind as a possible disadvantage for themselves.
+Unlike most of the solutions on this list, Vembu focuses its software development efforts on just two solutions: BDR Suite and BDR Cloud.
+These two solutions can be considered one and the same, to a certain degree, since BDR Cloud is just a feature-limited version of BDR Suite that works from the cloud instead of physical deployment.
+BDR Suite, on the other hand, is an incredible enterprise data backup solution with a truly massive set of features.
+It supports many storage types and environment variations, while also offering relatively rapid recovery times and response speed.
+However, it is also rather complex software – one of the most complex data backup solutions for enterprises on this list.
+As such, any potential user should keep the overall complexity of this software in mind as a possible disadvantage.

 Veritas Backup Exec

-If you’re looking for a company that has a long history – Veritas may be the one for you, with its several decades of company success.
-Its backup and recovery capabilities are quite extensive, with information governance, cloud data management, and other brand-new functions.
-You can choose from either the deployable version of their solution or the integratable appliance.
-Veritas is highly favored by older legacy companies that prefer services that have proven themselves with time.
-However, users report that there are some problems with hardware scaling capacity, as well as other little ’niggles’ here and there.
+Veritas has a long history, with several decades of company success.
+Its backup and recovery capabilities are quite extensive, including information governance, cloud data management, and other brand-new functions.
+Two versions of the solution are available: the deployable version or the integratible appliance.
+Veritas is highly favored by older, legacy, companies that prefer services that have proven themselves with time.
+However, users report problems with hardware scaling capacity, as well as occasional ’niggles’.

 Customer ratings: